Enumerating Minimal Defensive Alliances: Definitions

 \section{Definitions}

 }

 In general, we use standard not(at)ion. \shortversion{See its collection in the appendix.} \longversion{Some of this is collected here for the convenience of the reader.}\begin{toappendix} For a positive integer~$n$, let $[n]=\{ 1, \ldots, n\}$.
-The \emph{depth} of a rooted tree is the maximum number of vertices on a path from root to leaf.
-A \emph{rooted forest} is a collection of rooted trees.
-The depth of a rooted forest is the maximum depth of the trees in the forest.